-Once children complete the Read Write Inc. Phonics programme, they are taught in their year group whole class reading lesson, integrating reading, writing, thinking, and spoken language in all activities, to ensure the daily development of children's comprehension and wider literacy skills.
+Once children complete the Read Write Inc. Phonics programme they are taught in their year group integrating reading, writing, thinking, and spoken language in all activities, to ensure the daily development of children's comprehension and wider literacy skills.

 Pupils are encouraged to take their own meaning from texts, become independent and critical thinkers.
 Comprehension activities are designed to help children to infer, summarise, question, clarify, predict and argue a point of view.